The UAE shortens its working week and adopts a Western-style weekend.

 “It will facilitate stronger international business relations and opportunities for thousands of UAE-based and multinational enterprises by ensuring easy financial, trade, and economic interactions with nations that follow a Saturday/Sunday weekend.”

-The latest agreement is the another dramatic move by the UAE, which defied decades of Arab consensus last year by normalizing relations with Israel, resulting in hundreds of millions of dollars in deals.
+The new agreement is the another dramatic move by the UAE, which last year defied decades of Arab consensus by normalizing relations with Israel, resulting in the opening of hundreds of millions of dollars in commerce.

 On social media, where the subject was trending and the official WAM tweets were extensively retweeted, it was largely well received.